 Content.
 We are compelled to provide contents of communications to law enforcement relatively infrequently.
 Under the law, law enforcement may seek communications or other content that a customer may store through our services, such as text messages or email.
 Verizon only releases such stored content to law enforcement with a probable cause warrant; we do not produce stored content in response to a general order or subpoena.
-During the second half of 2016, we received 4,388 warrants for stored content.
+During the first half of 2017, we received 4,436 warrants for stored content.

 Location information.
 Verizon only produces location information in response to a warrant or order; we do not produce location information in response to a subpoena.
 The laws in some areas of the country require law enforcement to obtain a warrant to get location information, but the laws in other areas permit law enforcement to obtain a court order.
 In either scenario, the demand we receive for location information is approved by a judge.
-In the second half of this year, we received approximately 19,967 demands for location data: about three-quarters of those were through orders and one-quarter were through warrants.
+In the first half of this year, we received approximately 20,442 demands for location data: about three-quarters of those were through orders and one-quarter were through warrants.

-In addition, we received approximately 8,637 warrants or court orders for "cell tower dumps" in the second half of last year.
+In addition, we received approximately 8,870 warrants or court orders for "cell tower dumps" in the first half of this year.
 In order to try to identify a suspect of a crime, the government may apply to a court for a warrant or order compelling us to provide a "dump" of the phone numbers of all devices that connected to a specific cell tower or site during a given period of time.
 This tool is being used much more frequently by law enforcement.
-We previously reported that in 2013 we received approximately 3,200 warrants or orders for cell tower dumps; we received 14,630 warrants or orders for cell tower dumps in 2016 (including the almost 6,000 demands we reported receiving in the first half of 2016), a substantial increase.
-Although the total number of cell tower demands we are receiving has been increasing, the amount of information we gather and produce in response to such demands has greatly decreased.
-The average amount of phone numbers we have gathered in performing these court-required cell tower dumps has decreased in the past few years from approximately 400 per demand to about 100.
-There may be a number of factors that explain that decrease, including cell densification (more cell sites may mean less devices in the smaller geographic areas covered by some cell sites), but we also think that some of the reduction is because our team has been asking law enforcement to narrow the scope of some broad demands for cell tower dumps.
+We previously reported that in 2013 we received approximately 3,200 warrants or orders for cell tower dumps; we received 14,630 warrants or orders for cell tower dumps in 2016.